Jeganprakash/BookBee-Java-Swings-Mysql/readme.md

-## Online E-book selling Desktop application prototype
+## Prototype of Online ebook selling Desktop application

 - With Simple Recommender System
 - Admin panel for admin to update and track books